lumapps/lumapps-extensions-templates/docs/sdk/sdk-js.md

 ### useCurrentUser
-This hook give you access to the current user viewing the extension in the customer platform.
+This hook gives you access to the current user viewing the extension in the customer platform.
-With this hook you can access :
+With this hook you can access:
  - email
  - first name
  - last name